 Your last resort is to request a hearing in federal court.
 A workers’ compensation attorney in Savannah from George Sink, P.A.
 Injury Lawyers can help fight for what is rightfully yours.

 How a Savannah Workers’ Compensation Lawyer Can Help With Your Claim

 When you choose to work with our workers’ compensation lawyers in Savannah, you can focus on your health while our legal advocates fight for your benefits.
 We fight to get you every dollar you deserve as quickly as possible.
 Our services include:

 - Handling every portion of your claim so you can focus on your recovery

 - Investigating and documenting your case to help you build a strong claim

 - Calculating your losses so you can pursue the maximum benefits you deserve

 In some cases, your employer may attempt to deny your claim by asserting that you are an independent contractor rather than an employee.
 Employers sometimes use this tactic to avoid liability for a workplace accident.

-Third-Party Claims for Workplace Injuries
+Third-Party Claims for Workplace Injuries in Georgia

 - Project owner